 The Hairstreaks and Blues Family – Gossamer-Wings (Lycaenidae) Family – One of the largest butterfly families in the world.
 There are an estimated 4000 to 6000 species in the world, with 140 north of Mexico; and about 46 in the East Coast region.

 Many of the caterpillars are specialists and feed on specific hostplants, which can help in identifying a species.
 The Gossamer Wings is the family of caterpillars that are tended by ants.
 Ants tend nearly half of the Gossamer Wing caterpillars in the world.
 The caterpillars secrete a honey-like substance, which the ants eat.
-The ants in turn protect their food source from predators who want to make a meal of the caterpillar.
+The ants protect their food source from predators who want to make a meal of the caterpillar.

 There are four subgroups of the Gossamer Wings Butterflies.